-All on-campus students under age 26, regardless of program of study, location of study, part-time or full-time status, degree or non-degree status, must comply with the immunization requirement as set forth by the Law of the District of Columbia.
-It is important that you comply as soon as possible so that your registration is not hindered.
+All on-campus students under age 26, regardless of program of study, location of study, parttime or full-time status, degree or non-degree status, must comply with the immunization requirement as set forth by the Law of the District of Columbia.
+It is important that admitted students comply as soon as possible so that their registration is not hindered.
 You can find more information about the immunization requirement on the website of GWU Student Health: http://studenthealth.gwu.edu/immunizations.

-Privacy of Records
+5.2.4 Privacy of Records